JakubNei/UnityProceduralPlanets/readme.md

 # About
 This is where I try to refine and improve on everything I've learned in my [Procedural planets generator](https://github.com/aeroson/procedural-planets-generator).
-The idea is that this will be license free Earth sized comprehensive Unity GPU-mostly procedural planets and procedural universe generator.
+The idea is that someday this will be license free Earth sized comprehensive Unity GPU-mostly procedural planets and procedural universe generator.
 So people can #MakeGamesNotProceduralPlanets

+It's not production ready !

 # Key technological points
 - A base (planetary) height map is provided or generated, which defines the basic planet shape